-- Topology data are processed in two separate FPGAs per module.
-There is no data duplication - implemented at hardware level.
-The two processors can communicate via a parallel bus to - get access to data that cannot be received directly via the multi-gigabit links.
-Though - according to the device data sheets higher data rates should be possible, a maximum bit rate - of 640 Mb/s per differential pair is anticipated for the inter-FPGA link, which is a convenient - multiple of the bunch clock frequency.
-That will limit parallel connectivity to about 64 Gb/s - of aggregate bandwidth (see section 3).
+182 Topology data are processed in two separate FPGAs per module.
+There is no data duplication implemented at hardware level.
+The two processors can communicate via a parallel bus to get access to data that cannot be received directly via the multi-gigabit links.
+Though get access to data that cannot be received directly via the multi-gigabit links.
+I nough seconding to the device data sheets higher data rates should be possible a maximum

+185 according to the device data sheets higher data rates should be possible, a maximum bit rate 186 of 640 Mb/s per differential pair is anticipated for the inter-FPGA link, which is a convenient

+- multiple of the bunch clock frequency.
+That will limit parallel connectivity to about 64 Gb/s - 188 of aggregate bandwidth (see section 3).

-187 2.1.5 Output
+189 2.1.5 Output

-- The real-time output data of L1Topo to the CTP consist of individual bits indicating whether - a specific algorithm passed or not, plus an overflow bit.
-The resulting trigger data are - 190 expected to exhibit a rather small volume.
-They will be transmitted to the CTP optically or - electrically.
-A single fibre-optical ribbon connection per module that carries 48 fibres, - running through the front panel of the module, is provided for this purpose.
-A mezzanine - board will be required to interface L1Topo to the CTPCORE module electrically via 32 - 194 LVDS signals at low latency.
+190 The real-time output data of L1Topo to the CTP consist of individual bits indicating whether a specific algorithm passed or not, plus an overflow bit.
+The resulting trigger data are expected to exhibit a rather small volume.
+They will be transmitted to the CTP optically or electrically.
+A single fibre-optical ribbon connection per module that carries 48 fibres, electrically.
+A single fibre-optical ribbon connection per module that carries 48 fibres,running through the front panel of the module, is provided for this purpose.
+A mezzanine board will be required to interface L1Topo to the CTPCORE module electrically via 32

+196 LVDS signals at low latency.

-2.2 Error Handling
+197 2.2 Error Handling

-- 196 Input data are protected by several error detection schemes.
-The MGT hardware blocks can - detect link errors and code errors.
-Additional protection is achieved by cyclic redundancy - check characters included in the real-time data.
-Errors of all types will be monitored and the - error counter will be incremented for any bunch clock cycle where there is at least one error - in any input channel.
-Detailed information of the specific error will be stored in expert - 201 registers.
+198 Input data are protected by several error detection schemes.
+The MGT hardware blocks can 199 detect link errors and code errors.
+Additional protection is achieved by cyclic redundancy 200 check characters included in the real-time data.
+Errors of all types will be monitored and the 201 error counter will be incremented for any bunch clock cycle where there is at least one error 202 in any input channel.
+Detailed information of the specific error will be stored in expert registers.
 Detection of an error will enforce zeroing the real-time data for the affected events.

-2.3 Latency
+204 2.3 Latency

-- 203 The ATLAS Level-1 Trigger is a severely latency constrained system.
-The overall latency - 204 envelope is tightly controlled.
+The ATLAS Level-1 Trigger is a severely latency constrained system.
+The overall latency envelope is tightly controlled.